MangoShip/MangoShip.github.io/Projects.md

 High-performance streaming graph-processing system for computing the connected components of a large and dense graph using CPU.
-The main responsibility was to optimize the streaming process by enhancing the original implementation to take advantage of the GPU’s processing power.
-Built my fundamentals of GPU programming (CUDA) and architecture by going through significant modifications and optimizations to allow CPU implementatinos to be compatible with GPUs.
+The main responsibility was to optimize the streaming process by enhancing the original implementation to take advantage of the GPU’s computation power.
+Built my fundamentals of GPU programming (CUDA) and architecture by going through significant modifications and optimizations to allow CPU implementations to be compatible with GPUs.
 [Original Project Publication Link](https://dl.acm.org/doi/10.1145/3514221.3526146)

 - [Android Vulkan Memory Model Testing](https://github.com/MangoShip/LitmusTestAndroid) (October 2021 - September 2022)